mainframegremlin/fz-gpio-gps-fix/README.md

 		- [Profit](https://imgur.com/a/Z3ywG9m)!
 	- ## Wrapping up
 		- While our solution takes some prior preparation, it is far more worth adjusting our approach to be more modular/hot swappable, especially if our intention is to wardrive within a small time window (get up and go).
 This will reliably eliminate the lack of satellite fix, and get us connected to 10-14 satellites quickly; at the very least hitting the minimum requirement of 4 satellites.
 This is a crucial method for a recon process, where tools should be as immediately available as possible.
+  		- Keep in mind, attaching by crimped cables will increase the clearance size, but is still pocketable.
+You may have to get creative with wiring management, printing a case, etc. However, this is a small price to pay for reliability.
+Even with the added clearance from the cables, this will still fit into a jacket or bag comfortably.
+I recommend wrapping your soldered joints in some electrical tape if you aren't using a case, because they will get hot.
+    		- It's also worth reiterating, unless you have a very specific use-case, a small ceramic antenna will do the trick just fine.
+The times given above were using the stock ATGM336H antenna.